 Keep Notes on Your Move

+Include "to do" lists, reminders, phone conversations and what you've already accomplished.
 This is particularly important as you start to call movers, shippers, truck rental companies and other companies that will be helping with your move.

 Taking a household inventory will help you keep track of what you're moving and what's staying behind, plus gives you a list of stuff that a moving company will need.

+If you're hiring a moving company, you'll need to start the process.
+Before you hire movers, know what to look for and how to choose the best.
 Contact a minimum of three and set-up estimate interviews.
 To help with your interviews, read Questions to Ask the Moving Company, then write out your questions in your moving book.
 Or use the handy moving company checklist when making your calls.

+It's important to research moving companies and hire a mover early, especially if you're moving during the summer when movers are often booked months in advance.
 The earlier you research your mover, the more options you'll have in terms of who you hire.

 Will you need to purchase additional insurance?
 Find out how much the moving company will cover, then contact your insurance agent and ask if your homeowners or rental policy can apply to moving your household goods.

 Collect and sort your important documents and personal records.
 Arrange to transfer or obtain your child's school records, gather healthcare information from your local doctor and dentist, and make sure you have all other records that you need.